The Southern Connecticut State University

 The Office of International Education will work to delay payment to providers on costs for course abroad programs as long as possible and request clearly-stated refund policies from all providers for all programs prior to payments.
 Students who wish to purchase cancellation insurance should contact their insurance provider.

-*Deposits will be refunded in full if this application is rejected by the program Director.
+*Deposits will be refunded in full if this application is rejected by the program Directors.

 For further information please contact: